History of Game of Thrones in Timeline

 In January 2021, it was announced that an adult animated spin-off series was in development at HBO Max.

-January 2021: Prequel Series Based on Tales of Dunk and Egg in Development
+January 2021: Prequel series based on Tales of Dunk and Egg in development

-In January 2021, it was revealed that HBO were developing another prequel series to be based on Martin's novella series Tales of Dunk and Egg.
+In January 2021, it was revealed that HBO were developing another prequel series to be based on Martin's novella series "Tales of Dunk and Egg".

 In February 2021, HBO chief content officer Casey Bloys stated that "House of the Dragon" would start production in April, with filming occurring in England.
-Steve Toussaint, Eve Best, Rhys Ifans, and Sonoya Mizuno were confirmed to also be starring in the series.
+Steve Toussaint, Eve Best, Rhys Ifans, and Sonoya Mizuno were also confirmed to be starring in the series.

-March 2021: Three Game of Thrones Spin-offs in Development
+March 2021: Three Game of Thrones spin-offs in development

-July 2021: Two More Animated Series in Development
+July 2021: Two more animated series in development

-November 2021: Steven Conrad Attached to Tales of Dunk and Egg Series
+November 2021: Steven Conrad attached to Tales of Dunk and Egg series

-In November 2021, Steven Conrad was attached as writer and executive producer of the Tales of Dunk and Egg series.
+In November 2021, Steven Conrad was attached as writer and executive producer of the "Tales of Dunk and Egg" series.

 In March 2022, HBO announced a series premiere date of August 21, 2022, for "House of the Dragon", followed by the release of the official teaser trailer.

-June 2022: Jon Snow Sequel Series in Early Development
+June 2022: Jon Snow sequel series in early development

 August 2022: Complete Series Released in 4K on HBO Max

-August 21, 2022 was the series premiere date for House of the Dragon
+August 21, 2022: House of the Dragon series premiere

 2022: House of the Dragon Premieres on HBO

-April 2023: "A Knight of the Seven Kingdoms" Ordered to Series
+April 2023: A Knight of the Seven Kingdoms ordered to series

 In April 2023, HBO ordered "A Knight of the Seven Kingdoms" to series.

-April 2023: Series Based on Aegon Targaryen's Conquest in Development
+April 2023: Series based on Aegon Targaryen's conquest in development

 In April 2023, it was reported that a series based on Aegon Targaryen's conquest of Westeros was in development.

-December 2023: "The Sea Snake" being developed as an animated series
+December 2023: The Sea Snake being developed as an animated series

-In December 2023, it was announced that "The Sea Snake" is being developed as an animated series, having been previously announced as a live-action series.
+In December 2023, it was announced that "The Sea Snake" is being developed as an animated series, having been previously announced as a live action series.

 In 2023, Game of Thrones was included on The Guardian's list of worst TV endings of all time.

-2023: Variety Ranks Game of Thrones Among Greatest TV Shows
+2023: Variety Ranks Game of Thrones

 In 2023, Variety ranked Game of Thrones No. 21 on its list of the 100 greatest TV shows of all time.

-April 2024: Jon Snow Sequel Shelved
+April 2024: Jon Snow sequel series shelved

-In April 2024, Harington stated that the Jon Snow sequel series had been shelved because they could not find a story that excited them enough.
+In April 2024, Kit Harington stated that the Jon Snow sequel series had been shelved because they could not find a story that excited them enough.